vishnu350/rs-mainspring-winder/README.md

 1. Use a caliper to measure your mainspring barrel inner diameter and the mainspring arbour diameter.
 2. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
    - Print your winder base part STL file.
 Choose from 1.5-3.0mm sizes, whichever matches your mainspring arbour the best.
    - Print your housing barrel and plunger part STL files.
 Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
+In-depth winder size selection guide [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring).
    - Print your setter bowl part STL file, this part should universally work with all housing barrels.
 3. Fashion a stapler pin into an arbour hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base) or watch video [here](https://youtu.be/na0XtIDea9I)), use a metal file to reduce thickness if needed.
 Insert it into any of the holes on the winder base part that fits best.
 4. Install the appropriate dowel pin for your winder base part: